 The amount of compensation the FSCS can award is a maximum of £85K.

-If you’re interested – we offer a free telephone assessment to check if there’s a case and we’ll give you more information on making a claim, including making the claim yourself.
+If you’d like some help – we offer a free telephone assessment to check if there’s a case.
+We’ll give you more information on making a claim, including making the claim yourself.

 You are not required to use our services to pursue your claim.
 You can also seek further advice or shop around subject to any time limits within which a claim must be made.